Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Contact
-<p>The contact page is where the visitor have the ability to send us their thoughts regarding anything on the site.
+<p>The contact page is where the visitor can send us their thoughts regarding anything on the site.
 There are requirements to enter a name and an email address, and the option to include their phone number if they feel the need to be contacted via a phone message.</p>

 <br>